hgb-bin-proteomics/MSAnnika/README.md

 A list of changes in every version can be found in [HISTORY.md](https://github.com/hgb-bin-proteomics/MSAnnika/blob/master/HISTORY.md).

+> [!Important]
-*Please note that only MS Annika 3.0 (and above) supports identification of non-cleavable crosslinks and only MS Annika 2.0 (and above) supports identification from MS2-MS2-based acquisition workflows!*
+> *Please note that only MS Annika 3.0 (and above) supports identification of non-cleavable crosslinks and only MS Annika 2.0 (and above) supports
+> identification from MS2-MS3-based acquisition workflows!*

 ## Installation